BenjaminVerney/gestal-cloud-docs/docs/api/getting-started.md

 With `<version>` the Web API version you want to use.

-If no version is provided it'll use the latest API version by default.
+If no version is provided it'll use the __latest API version by default__.

 ## Ping

-We've exposed a simple API call that acts like a ping so you verify that Web API is reachable before doing operations on it.
+We've exposed a simple API endpoint that acts like a "ping" so you verify if Web API is reachable before doing operations.
 You can also verify if the [access key](/api/access-keys.html) you provide is valid by providing usual basic auth values.

 ### Endpoint